 Disney suspended sailing along with the other major cruise lines.
 Originally it said that the suspension would last through the end of March.
 Then it extended that date for all four of its ships to April 12, with trips resuming on April 13.

-MSC is a global cruise line and has ships sailing worldwide, but it has now cancelled all sailings from March 14 through August 15.
-The cruise line plans to resume sailing in Europe starting in mid-August.
-Trips from the United States won’t begin again until October 4, with the MSC Armonia sailing from Miami.
+MSC is a global cruise line and has ships sailing worldwide, but it cancelled all sailings from March 14 through August 15.
+The cruise line has now resumed sailings in the Mediterranean, to much fanfare.

 Guests with cancelled sailings will receive a 125% cruise credit to sail on another cruise.
 Or if they prefer, they can also get a 100% refund of what they paid for the trip.